marcdegraef/MagneticPointGroups/README.md

 bash> ./makeall

 Then go have some coffee...
 When the whole thing is complete, you should have a number of tar-ball files (*.tar.gz) in the BUILD_FOLDER, containing all the rendered images and movies.
 You can also send the command to the background using nohup and &, or run it inside the *screen* program; check the web for information on how to do that.
+On a 2013 Mac Pro, running on 8 cores, building the entire package and the web site (using the BuildAll script) took just over 11 hours.

 ## Output types
 The scripts generate a number of different representations for the 122 magnetic point groups: